Last Updated on November 29, 2023

 The one exception is possibly the excellent but little-known Ma’deo in Paris, a creperie that uses the prized stuff.
 Here, you might actually stand a chance of tasting this much-fussed about buttah without blowing your whole budget.

-Places to Try Good Breton Butter in Paris
+Where to Taste Good Breton Butter in Paris

 In Paris, I recommend heading to the following shops for a good selection of butters and other products from Bretagne.

-- Gourmet grocers & specialty shops, including the aforementioned Lafayette Gourmet & Grande Epicerie
+Also look for good salted butters from Brittany at gourmet grocers & specialty shops, including the aforementioned Lafayette Gourmet & Grande Epicerie.